spatineo/log-anonymiser/README.md

 # Log Anonymiser

 This tool is a command line anonymiser for access log files.
-The tool searches for IPv4 and IPv6 addresses in input files and anonymises them by removing a configurable number of bits from the end of the file.
+The tool searches for IPv4 and IPv6 addresses in input files and anonymises them by removing a configurable number of bits from the end of the addresses.
 In addition to just anonymising, the tool also performs a reverse DNS lookup of the original address and stores the first level subdomain of the address.

 The tool has been developed by Spatineo Inc specifically for use with [Spatineo Monitor](https://www.spatineo.com/monitor/) log analysis.
 The tool is released under GPLv3 to allow our users and others to build and share developments of the tool.